Enterprise Service Bus (ESB) Introduction and Use Cases

 Connect Enterprise Service Bus Architecture Painlessly

 Can business processes and application integration get pretty complex?
 Of course.
-That’s why you need a solution that makes integration simple.
-Remove the complexity of application-to-application or system-to-application integration with internal resource planning, ESB, legacy EDI and cloud solutions, while also supporting connectivity to your external communities via Cleo’s application integration technology.
+That’s why you need a solution that makes ecosystem and application integration simple.
+Remove the complexity of application-to-application or system-to-application integration with internal resource planning, ESB, legacy EDI, and cloud solutions, while also supporting connectivity to your external communities via Cleo’s application integration technology.

 Further, Cleo allows you to extend the functionality of your ESB with deep protocol flexibility, providing more reliable and robust data movement capabilities between enterprise applications and the ESB.